adeepakb1/kristal/README.md

 #you need following plugins
 # robo pojogenerator
 # cucumber for java
-# ghrkin
+# gherkin
 # lombok
-# go to terminal and eun followning command
+# go to terminal and run followning command
 #mvn test
+# if you are having problem with running through maven go to src/main/java/TestSteps.java uncomment main method and make every other method as static and comment the methods in src/test/java/MyStepdefs.java